hvac/hvac/CONTRIBUTING.md

 poetry add {package_name}
 ```

-If the dependency is only needed for development the `-D` flag can be used to mark the dependency as a development dependency.
+If the dependency is only needed for development, add it to the `dev` group like so:

 ```
-poetry add -D {dev_package_name}
+poetry add --group dev {dev_package_name}
 ```

 ### Adding New Documentation Files